The Rules to increase market share

 Result — Be a Brand

-In order to increase market share at your competitors expense takes more than a catchy commercial and tagline.
-If your goal is to be smarter and better than your biggest competitor you need to remain focused and disciplined.
+Increasing market share at your competitors’ expense takes more than a catchy commercial and tagline.
+If your goal is to be smarter and better than your competition, remain focused and disciplined.
 You need to have clarity in your brand space so that your potential customers can find you in the sea of choices that they are bombarded with everyday.